slumpbuster/BankingApp/README.md

 - 2022-07-19: Standalone -> Added connection to MongoDB
 - 2022-07-19: Standalone -> Removed local datastore (json file)
 - 2022-07-19: Standalone -> Moved some calls over to access Mongo
+- 2022-07-29: Standalone -> Incorporated Firebase for Authentication and Storage
+- 2022-07-29: Standalone -> Added ability to upload check image and view
+- 2022-07-29: Standalone -> Added admin role with ability to see all users and mark user active/disabled
+- 2022-07-29: Standalone -> Incorporated JWT for user/role authentication when inserting/updating
+- 2022-07-29: Standalone -> Refactored

 ## Roadmap of Future Improvements
 - Finish Back-end data storage and retrieval